 Consider Electronic Delivery

 While susceptible to spam filters, electronic real estate newsletter services have the benefit of clear tracking.
 While printed real estate newsletters can be tracked for delivery to a home, there is no way to tell how well it was received by your contact.
 Electronic newsletter reporting can show open rates, link clicks, and audience engagement.
-For Realtors who would rather send electronically, you will need a real estate newsletter service like MailChimp or Constant Contact.
+For real estate agents who would rather send electronically, you will need a real estate newsletter service like MailChimp or Constant Contact.

 Many agents decide to send their real estate newsletter through electronic and print means to make sure that it is received by their leads.
 This mixed approach can increase exposure and sales opportunities by putting your real estate newsletter in the right hands using their preferred delivery method.